MISP/MISP/docs/generic/supportFunctions.md

 # Simple function to check command exit code
 checkFail () {
+  # '-ne' checks for numerical differences, '==' used for strings
   if [[ $2 -ne 0 ]]; then
     echo "iAmError: $1"
     echo "The last command exited with error code: $2"